Much ado about no offset -- Characterising the anomalous multiple-image configuration and the model-driven displacement between light and mass in the multi-plane strong lens Abell 3827: Comparative discussion

 \section{Comparative discussion}

-\news{Based on the results gained in Sections~\ref{sec:brightness_feature} and \ref{sec:optimum_feature}, and in the works listed in Table~\ref{tab:related_work}, we now comment on the offset between light and mass for G1 from the lens-model-independent point of view.
-These evaluations are all contained in Section~\ref{sec:offset_analysis}. }
+Based on the results gained in Sections~\ref{sec:brightness_feature} and \ref{sec:optimum_feature}, and in the works listed in Table~\ref{tab:related_work}, we now comment on the offset between light and mass for G1 from the lens-model-independent point of view. \comm{To do so, we investigate how fast the local lens properties inferred from the observables, as detailed in Section~\ref{sec:impact_location}, change and thereby, how strongly the mass density reconstruction at the position of the lensing galaxies depends on the lens-model assumptions or can still be estimated based on the data.} These evaluations are all contained in Section~\ref{sec:offset_analysis}.

 \news{Then, Section~\ref{sec:comparison_previous} compares our results to the related works in Table~\ref{tab:related_work}.
 It particularly investigates the interpretations for the configuration of images~4 and 5 and discusses a potentially new kind of degeneracy found in this cluster.
 Based on strong-lensing data alone, it does not seem possible to distinguish between a single-lens-plane mass-density reconstruction with external shear and a multiple-lens-plane mass-density reconstruction with additional masses along the line of sight due to the mathematical degeneracy that a sequence of shearing and scalings can also be written as an effective shearing plus a rotation.} Section~\ref{sec:conclusion} details the implications for dark-matter-candidate searches based on strong-lensing phenomena and gives guidelines to improve upon the strong-lensing data evaluation standards, also including complementary data sets.